chand1012/cursorrules/README.md

 ## The Repo Rules

-This is a special rules file (`repo.mdc`) that should be a source of truth for the entire repo.
+This is a special rules file (`repo.mdc`) that should be a source of truth for the entire repo, effectively treat is like [`CLAUDE.md`](https://www.humanlayer.dev/blog/writing-a-good-claude-md).
 It should contain information about the project, including file structure, any non-standard coding practices, and an explanation of what the project does.

 Here's an example.